mattermill/zed-one/README.md

 ⚠️ Work in Progress — This theme is currently under active development.
 Some edge cases may not be fully styled yet.

-## Zed One
-A refined iteration of Zed Dark that closely resembles the final version of Zed's official dark theme.
-This is not officially endorsed by Zed Industries and is subject to change at any time.

 ## Installation
 To install locally, download the theme file and place it in the following location, depending on your operating system.